15 Vegetables That You Can Grow Indoors In Winter

 Beets, or Beta vulgaris, may not grow to their full potential, but there is more to beets than meets the eye.
 When you think of beets, you probably think of the roots, but did you know you can eat beet leaves?

-While beets do require full sun and a 12-inch pot like carrots, they grow much faster.
+While beets require full sun and a 12-inch pot like carrots, they grow much faster.
 In about 65 days, they reach maturity and are ready to be harvested.
-Before that, you can still cut off and enjoy the beet leaves.
-They are a great addition to salads!

 Onions

 Onions, Allium cepa, come in a wide array of varieties well suited to growing indoors.
 Small types like green onions are uniquely well suited to growing in containers.
-For more information on green onions and how to grow them indoors, check out this article.

-Click here to see it on Amazon.
+Click here to find them on Amazon.

 Brassicas